iWriteGigs

 A Ask if taking a blood pressure has ever produced pain in the upper arm.

-B Ask if taking a blood pressure has ever produced bleeding under the skin or in the arm joints.
+B Ask if taking a blood pressure has ever caused bruising in the hand and wrist.

 Question #46